 The experimental format handles lossless images efficiently.
 An AVIF lossless image of 1844kb is a 1646kb WEBP2 image.
-Considering the format hasn't been fully optimized yet, we're seriously impressed with how well WEBP2 handles lossless scenarios.
+Considering the format hasn't been fully optimized yet, we're seriously impressed with how well WEBP2 handles lossless scenarios with great compression efficiency.

 In its development , Google claims the format is currently five times slower than the preceding WEBP standard for encoding when using lossy compression.
 There isn't too much data yet on its decode speed.
 Still, we expect the story to be similar, given its lack of optimization.

 This, however, doesn't stop it from already overtaking the notoriously slow AVIF file format in single-core encode speeds.
 AVIF boasts slow single-core compression speeds.
 WEBP2 is still 2-times slower for decoding than AVIF, although Google plans to reach parity with decompressing speeds.

 AVIF supports alpha transparency, unlike JPEG, allowing it to be more suitable with graphics and text images.
 AVIF also includes support for animations.
 This is a task it succeeds in due to its relation to the AV1 video codec.

 WEBP2 will also support these features, with alpha transparency essential for the preceding WEBP format.
 Animation with WEBP2 is primarily tuned towards short animations and will improve upon WEBP's implementation.